 Sensitivity assessment.
+Where this biotope occurs on the mid-shore it will be more sensitive to increased emergence, whereas lower shore examples may be more sensitive to decreased emergence, as the changed conditions occur towards the margins of habitat tolerance.
 As emergence is a key factor structuring the distribution of animals on the shore, resistance to a change in emergence (increase or decrease) is assessed as 'Low'.
-Resilience is assessed as 'Medium' for the variant biotope LR.HLR.MusB.Cht.Cht and 'Low' to 'Very low' for the variant biotope LR.HLR.MusB.Cht.Lpyg and sensitivity is therefore assessed as 'Medium' or 'High' respectively.
-The higher sensitivity assessment for LR.HLR.MusB.Cht.Lpyg is recorded.
+Resilience is assessed as 'Medium', and sensitivity is therefore assessed as 'Medium'.

-Wave exposure changes High (local) O: Low

-High Q: Low A: NR C: NR High Q: High A: High C: High

-Not sensitive Q: Low A: Low C: Low
+Wave exposure changes High High Not sensitive (local) Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low

-This biotope is recorded from locations that range from very wave exposed, moderately exposed to wave exposed (Connor et al., 2004).
-The degree of wave exposure influences wave height, as in more exposed areas with a long fetch, waves would be predicted to be higher.
-As this biotope occurs across three wave exposure categories, this was therefore considered to indicate, by proxy, that biotopes in the middle of the wave exposure range would tolerate either an increase or decrease in significant wave height at the pressure benchmark.
+No direct evidence was found to assess the sensitivity of this biotope to changes in wave exposure at the pressure benchmark.
+This biotope is recorded from locations that are judged to range from moderately exposed or exposed (Connor et al., 2004).
+The degree of wave exposure influences wave height, as in more exposed areas with a longer fetch, waves would be predicted to be higher.
+As this biotope occurs across two wave exposure categories, this was therefore considered to indicate, by proxy, that biotopes in the middle of the wave exposure range would tolerate either an increase or decrease in significant wave height at the pressure benchmark.
 An increase or decrease in wave action, exceeding the pressure benchmark, may, however, alter the character of the biotope.
-In Britain and Ireland, the recruitment of Chthamalus stellatus and Chthamalus montagui overlaps (Crisp et al., 1981) but some trends in abundance have been observed.
-Chthamalus montagui increases in abundance in sheltered locations and towards the high-water neap-tide level on all shores where chthamalid species occur.
-Chthamalus stellatus, with increasing exposure, extends upwards into the Chthamalus montagui zone (Delaney et al., 2003).
-Changes in wave height may, therefore, change the ranges of the two species but this would not alter the character of the biotope.
-The edible periwinkle Littorina littorea may also colonize suitable areas following a decrease in wave exposure.
+Where wave action was significantly reduced a biotope more typical of sheltered shores would be predicted to develop, e.g. LR.MLR.MusF.MytFR or LR.MLR.MusF.MytFves, where brown seaweeds were able to proliferate on the rock surfaces and the edible periwinkle Littorina littorea was able to colonize.
 A decrease in wave exposure may ultimately reduce Patella vulgata abundance because the species does not favour thick algal cover that is often present on very sheltered shores.
-Alternatively, an increase in significant wave height, linked to increased exposure, may result in population changes with fewer barnacles present and with the limpet Patella ulyssiponensis present, or present in greater numbers, rather than Patella vulgata (Thompson, 1980).
+Alternatively, an increase in significant wave height, linked to increased exposure, may result in population changes with fewer macroalgae present and with the limpet Patella ulyssiponensis present, or present in greater numbers, rather than Patella vulgata (Thompson, 1980) and Chthamalus sp. replacing Semibalanus balanoides (Ballantine, 1961).

-Observations in Wales found that lichens form a thick band at the upper levels of extremely wave exposed and very wave exposed shores and Lichina pygmaea is common (1-20% cover) on shores that are very exposed to wave action (Ballantine, 1961).
-It is also common or abundant (more than 20% cover at some levels) on exposed shores and also occurs at lower abundances on semi-exposed and fairly sheltered shores but is absent from sheltered and very sheltered shores (Ballantine, 1961).
-Naylor, (1930) also found that Lichina pygmaea was absent from more sheltered shores in Plymouth Sound and was present where wave exposure was greater.
-In sheltered shores and those with flatter surfaces competition from fucoids excludes the lichen (Naylor, 1930).

 Sensitivity assessment.
-The natural wave exposure range of this biotope is considered to exceed changes at the pressure benchmark and this biotope is considered to have 'High' resistance and 'High' resilience (by default), to this pressure (at the benchmark) and is assessed as 'Not sensitive'.
+The natural wave exposure range of this biotope is therefore considered to exceed changes at the pressure benchmark and this biotope is considered to have 'High' resistance and 'High' resilience (by default), and to be 'Not sensitive' to this pressure (at the benchmark).